MovingBlocks/TempDoc/Dev-Setup.md

  * Pick the option to run Git from the Windows Command Prompt (middle option) and check out windows, commit unix (that is, if you're on Windows)
  * You can otherwise follow the install steps at this tutorial: http://help.github.com/win-set-up-git/
 * IntelliJ for IDE - http://www.jetbrains.com/idea/download
- * Be sure to pick the free community edition
+ * You can start with the free community edition - if you become a regular contributor we have a [[freebie open source project license for the Ultimate edition|http://forum.movingblocks.net/threads/intellij-12-has-been-released.652/]]
 * Sign up for GitHub - https://github.com/signup/free
  * Keep following the steps at http://help.github.com/win-set-up-git/ to *set up your SSH key* in particular
    * Parts of that guide have been moved to https://help.github.com/articles/generating-ssh-keys